Sale is Ending soon!

 All of these factors influence the cultivation of coffee and the character that a coffee from a particular region ultimately has.

-When it comes to wine, we can clearly distinguish between Riesling, Chardonnay or Pinot Noir.
-When it comes to growing coffee of different varieties, there are often differences not only between different countries, but also between different growing areas and regions within a country.
+When it comes to wine, we can clearly distinguish between Riesling, Chardonnay, and Pinot Noir.
+When it comes to growing coffee of different varieties, there are often differences not only between different countries but also between different growing areas and regions within a country.

 In addition to the soil cultivation, the harvesting method and, in particular, the subsequent processing of the coffee cherries also have a major influence on the aromas of the coffee.